TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ## Purchasing a Raspberry Pi Computer

 I would recommend starting with the latest B model as it mostly uses standard ports and requires less dongles.
 If you are trying to fit a computer in a really small space, start with one of the 0 models.

 What about all of the extra things you need to make it work?
 I made a shopping cart at the Cambridge, MA Micro Center page with everything I would buy for one.

 - $29.99 RS Raspberry Pi 3 Model B
 -  $8.99 Micro-USB Power Supply 5 volt 2.5 amp
 -  $3.99 Inland Wired Optical Mouse
 -  $3.99 Inland Wired Keyboard
--  $5.99 Micro Center 16GB micro SDHC Class 10 Flash Media Card
+-$5.99 Micro Center 16GB micro SDHC Class 10 Flash Media Card

 - $52.95 Subtotal
 -  $4.50 Tax
 - $57.45 Grand Total

 Some of these items are commonly lying around already.
 Cheaper prices can be found at other online stores, thrift stores, and garage sales.
-Three things that I did not include are a case, and HDMI cable, and a screen with HDMI or DVI.
+Three things that I did not include are a case, fan, HDMI cable, and a screen with HDMI or DVI.
 Optionally, Legos or a
 [3D printer](http://www.thingiverse.com/search?q=raspberry+pi&sa=) can be used
 to build a case.
 TVs are almost everywhere.

+I would now recommend using a fan with Raspberry 4 and 5 models.
+Raspberry Pi 0 through 3 can be run without a fan in most cases, but Raspberry Pi 4 and greater will require a fan to avoid thermal throttling.

 Another ready to go option is
 [the pi-top for $300 or the pi-topCEED for $150](https://www.pi-top.com/) which